RoboJackets/controls-training/motors.md

     - Example Control Loop
     - PID Control

 ## Prerequisite knowledge
 - Calculus (Integrals and Derivatives)
 - Basic Differential Equations (what are ODEs, etc)
 - Programming (Either MATLAB or Python)

+Please contact Varun Madabushi on Slack if you have any questions or topics you may want to add in.